SF-WDI-LABS/callbacks-and-promises/README.md

 Enter `Promise.all`.

 It lets you provide a handler to be called once all async functions have finished. `Promise.all` collapses an array of promises into a single promise, which resolves once all its constituent promises have resolved.

-… but what if you're not waiting for them all to finish? `Promise.race` collapses an array of promises into a promise as well, but this one resolves once the first constituent promise resolves.

-## Labs 3 & 4

-Call `Promise.all` on the array contained in `lab.three`, then compute the mean of the numeric results.

-Call `Promise.race` on the array contained in `lab.four`, then log the numeric result.

 # Further Reading